dojojon/xmas_iot/readme.md

 ##  Lets write a client to listen for chat messages

+### Subscriber

+In this section we are going to write a script to connect to the broker and listen for chat messages.

-1. Create a new python script file in your ide and add the following import statements.
+1. Create a new python script and save it with the name sub.py.
+Add the following import statement.

 ```
 import paho.mqtt.client as paho
 ```

-2. Add a constant as shown below.
-This is our topic and is like an address for messages we are interested in.
+2. Add a constant for our topic.
+Our program will subscribe (listen) for messages that are sent from others with this.

 ```
 MSG_TOPIC = "chat/msg"